Abhi47-kr/Salary-Survey-Data-Transformation/README.md

 ## CONCLUSION

 Through a systematic data cleaning process and taking all the necessary steps for cleaning, the data is now ensured for reliable analysis.
-In addition to this, the feeling of fulfillment is also achieved that comes with transforming a messy dataset to a clean one :relieved:
+In addition to this, the feeling of fulfillment is also achieved that comes with transforming a messy dataset to a clean one :smile:

   ![Screenshot (31)](https://github.com/Abhi47-kr/Data-Cleaning-in-MS-Excel/assets/168676103/c263d8d5-7344-4363-91ca-632d5ec4b899)